MEL-PREP: EAT LIKE A PHD NUTRITIONIST-JANUARY

 MEAL PREP LIKE A PHD NUTRITIONIST

 I know, standing in the kitchen for hours, coming up with different recipes every time, while also making them nourishing, is daunting.
 Nutrition should always add to your life, and not take you away from it, which is why this meal-prep series is going to be a lifesaver.
 The plan is designed to give you a 100g of protein and 30g of fibre a day, to leave you full and satisfied, even when you are busy.
 It gives you different ways to use up the same meal, so it never gets boring.
-The best part?
+And the best part?
 They are as delicious as they are nutritious.
 The meal-prep is plant-forward with flexible protein options to suit your dietary requirements.

 The meal prep requires about an hour on a Sunday, and gives you versatile recipes for Monday-Thursday that don’t get boring.